makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 Overtime, as more Endgame projects become clearer, there will be various project budgets available.
 Therefore, the CU budget will be used less.

-This subproposal creates a new budget stream for the Core Unit to continue operations through 2023-04-01.
+This subproposal creates a new budget stream for the Core Unit to continue operations from 2023-04-01 to 2024-03-31.

 **Other Changes & modifications from the original [MIP40c3-SP43](https://forum.makerdao.com/t/mip40c3-sp43-adding-sidestream-auction-services-core-unit-budget-sas-001/10799/1) budget subproposal:**
 * SAS-001 Annual Budget Cap reduced from 1,130,392.56 DAI to 850,950.00 DAI.